Skip to Content

 How About Interest Rates?

 If you bemoan the interest rates for credit cards, then you haven’t seen anything yet!
-That’s because hard money loans have about the same level of interest as a credit card but at an amount for a mortgage.
+That’s because hard money loans have about the same level of interest as a credit card but at a higher amount than a mortgage.

 STACKED US QUARTER COINS ON WOODEN TABLE WITH WHITE ILLUSTRATION SHOWS INCREASING OF INTEREST RATES / FINANCIAL CONCEPT as an image for a piece on hard money lenders